Commonwealth Consolidated Acts(1) If a person is granted PBR in a plant variety:

 (b) from instituting proceedings before a court or the AAT in relation to the right; or

-(c) from requesting the Secretary to make a declaration under section 40 that the plant variety in which the right was granted is essentially derived from another plant variety in which the person holds PBR.
+(c) from applying for a declaration that the plant variety in which the right was granted is essentially derived from another plant variety in which the person holds PBR.

 (3) If: